karmicwind/sep315/labs/04-incident-response.md

 Step 1:

-###         In the above Step function, decide how you want to do first.
+###         In the above Step function, decide what you want to do first.

 ### **Breadcrumbs**

 As stated above, maybe we should take care of the account breach first.
-There is a way to do that in an automatically.
+There is a way to do this automatically...

 Review: